CenturyLinkCloud/mdw/mdw/build.md

   - git push origin --tags

 10 - Publish using Jenkins (http://lxdenvmtc143.dev.qintra.com:8181/jenkins):
-  - To publish on internal repo (lxdenvmtc143)- mdw6-publish-maven-internal (or -SNAPSHOT) (always run this job, this updates buildpacks too)
-  - To publish on Maven Central repository by using mdw6-publish-maven-central (or -SNAPSHOT) (optional job)
+  - To publish on Maven Central repository by using mdw6-publish-maven-central (or -SNAPSHOT)
   - Review console output for errors.

 11 - Verify release artifact are published to Maven Central (https://oss.sonatype.org/#stagingRepositories)